IsiahZV/ADVANCED-ENDPOINT-INVESTIGATIONS-PORTFOLIO/Portfolio/MBR-and-GPT-Analysis.md

 32,192,512 x 512 = 16,482,566,144

 Now, I have to convert this number in bytes to gigabytes.
 This can be done using an online converter or calculator.

+The formula is:
 One GB = 1,073,741,824 bytes
+Gigabytes = # of bytes / 1GB in bytes

 The number I get is: 15.35, with rounding up, itd be 15.4 and even then, it'd be less than .5, however, the answer will take 16 instead of 15.